SmartRoadSense/website/hugo/content/data/open-data/index.md

 <h3>License</h3>

 <p><i>SmartRoadSense</i> data are aggregated from contributions of thousands of users.
-They are release as “Open Data” under the <a href="http://opendatacommons.org/licenses/odbl/">Open Data Commons Open Database License</a> (ODbL).</p>
+They are released as “Open Data” under the <a href="http://opendatacommons.org/licenses/odbl/">Open Data Commons Open Database License</a>&nbsp;(ODbL).</p>

-<p>Anyone is free to copy, to distribute and to adapt works from the database as long as proper attribution to <i>SmartRoadSense</i> and its contributors is given.
+<p>Anyone is free to access, copy, distribute, transmit, and adapt works from the database as long as proper attribution to <i>SmartRoadSense</i> and its contributors is given.
-In particular, data can be cited indicating “&copy; SmartRoadSense contributors” and including the license above, optionally also providing a link to this page.
+In particular, data can be cited indicating “&copy;&nbsp;SmartRoadSense&nbsp;contributors” and including the license above, optionally also providing a link to this page.
-If data are modified or adapted from the original database they need to be provided under the same licence.</p>
+If data are modified or adapted from the original database they need to be provided under the same licence.
+Check out the whole license agreement for all rights and limitations.</p>

 </div>
 <div class="col-md-4 ">

 <h3>Download</h3>

-<p>Get the latest aggregated <i>SmartRoadSense</i> data as a zipped CSV file.</p>
+<p>Get the latest aggregated <i>SmartRoadSense</i> data as a zipped CSV&nbsp;file.</p>

 <p class="text-center"><a href="/open_data.zip" class="btn btn-primary">Get Open Data</a></p>